hellofanny/readme-template/README.md

 > one-line that briefy describes what this project is about

 What is this project about?
 Adds a description about this project, describe what it does.
-E.g. This is a README template that you can copy-paste your README.md from and use on yout projects.
+E.g., This is a README template that you can copy-paste your README.md from and use on your projects.

 ***